pharmaR/pharmapkgs/README.md

 #> [1] 82
 ```

-Install a pckage, and confirm that the package was pulled from the
+Install a package, and confirm that the package was pulled from the
 bundled download location, ensuring that the downloaded version of the
 package is the same that was used to derive the risk metrics.